celebrity

 Comedian Tanya Hennessy has always been one of those people.

 "We're people who went to New York for Christmas because we just love Christmas.
-I decorate four Christmas trees… It's my thing," she told Mamamia's No Filter.
+I decorate four Christmas trees… It's my thing," she told Mamamia's No Filter in August.

 But for seven years, the day she loved so much carried a darker undercurrent.